 You do not want to have to dig through a giant rucksack looking for a tiny sewing kit.
 Organize objects in the way that you know you will need them and then put them inside smaller bags and containers.
 Preferably the smaller bags will be very soft instead of rigid or shaped, water resistant, and pliable so that you can cram them into your pack.

-- Consider getting a HoboRoll — these things are awesome, and I carry two.
+- Consider getting a HoboRoll — these things are awesome.
+I carry one each trip.

 Never, Ever, Ever, Pack to Capacity!

-Packing a backpack to its full capacity is a disaster in progress.
-When you set out, your backpack should be no more than 75% full.
-You will most definitely end up carrying gifts, buying cheap objects along the way, etc, and your pack will always grow.
-Your dirty laundry will take up way more room than nicely rolled and folded clothing.
+Packing a backpack to its full capacity is a bad idea.
+When you set out, your backpack should be no more than 75 percent full.
+You will most definitely end up carrying gifts, buying cheap objects along the way, etc. A backpack always grows.
+Your dirty laundry will take up more room than nicely rolled and folded clothing.
 When you run out of travel-sized toiletries, you may end up having to buy the full-sized equivalents.

 Leave yourself some room — it will make packing the bag before each move much easier!

 Real estate inside your rucksack is expensive!
 Make use of every space possible.
-Stuff things inside shoes, remove items from their store packaging, whatever it takes to pack the most efficiently.
+Stuff things inside shoes, remove items from their store packaging, and do whatever it takes to pack the most efficiently.

 Pack Larger and Heavier Objects First